 To end the recording, simply tap the gray “Pause” button in the lower left, and then press the red “Stop” button.

-You’ll be prompted to save or discard your GPS recording, and optionally save the workout data to Apple Health.
+You’ll then be prompted to save or discard your GPS recording. iOS only: you can optionally save your workout data to Apple Health.

 Once you’ve saved the GPS track, you’ll see a map, summary, and analysis of your track.